material-motion/material-motion/specifications/view_duplication.md

 This is the engineering specification for the DuplicationController object.

-A DuplicationController is expected to create apparent replicas of visual elements.
-An apparent replica does not necessarily need to be as functional as the original element.
+A DuplicationController is expected to create similar replicas of visual elements.
+A replica does not necessarily need to be as functional as the original element.

 The DuplicationController requires a concrete implementation of the Duplicator abstract type.